MicrosoftDocs/winrt-api/windows.web.ui.interop/webviewcontrol_addinitializescript_585591006.md

 ## -examples

-The following is a C# sample of script injection on page load:
+The following code is a C# sample of script injection on page load:

 ```csharp
 WebViewControl webViewControl;